Mantongash/akan-names/README.md

 Anthony Ng'ang'a - Web Architect.
 I'm passionate about the web and love to create great things for it.

 ---
+### LIVE LINK

+---

+- The live link can be found at: https://mantongash.github.io/akan-names/#

+---

 ### BDD